 They are each individual, and my job is to help them bring out their most genuine and best self, that sometimes even they don’t see.
 Whatever their innate traits are.
 To help them see what kind of leader they are.
-To help them help them fathom that they can go even higher.
+To help them fathom that they can go even higher.

 Whilst this has been true over the last decades, and certainly, in certain industries that women needed to be like men to compete and to succeed, more and more organisations are incorporating ‘feminine’ traits into their business operations.

-Relationship building, communication, empathy and intuitive thinking are values that are being embraced.
+Relationship building, communication, empathy and intuitive thinking are values that are all being embraced.
 That is not to say other more ‘masculine’ traits such as competition, logical thinking, confidence are ignored.